jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 - search: location, time - date, party size, type of food
 - list of restaurants
-- reservation: restaurant, party size, time date
 - list of time slots
 - reservation: restaurant, party size, time slot, email, phone number, type of contact
-- booking status with reservation ID to be able to cancel
+- return booking status with reservation ID to be able to cancel

 So we need:

-* Restaurant to discribe physical location, # tables.., how they can group tables for bigger party.
+* Restaurant to describe physical location, # tables.., how they can group tables for bigger party.
 * Customer representing physical contact,
 * A schedule per 15 mn time slots, table list per restaurant
 * Reservation to link customer to restaurant by using their primary keys.
 * A Search: time slot, party, location
 * The reservation function need to take into account capability of the restaurant on how to organize tables.

 This is a normalized data model, as it is easier and really for reservation there is one transaction on a simple object.
 Restaurant and customer are read model in  this context.

 Out side of authentication APIs, login, password... we need few api to do reservations.